 Students wishing to challenge any matriculation component should request a waiver form from the Assessment Center in the Student Services Building.
 Please fill out the form, then return it to the Assessment Center.
 Please retain a copy of the waiver.

-Students with complaints or challenges to any matriculation provisions may appeal to the Matriculation Coordinator in the Assessment Center or call (818) 719-6499 for more information.
+Students with complaints or challenges to any matriculation provisions may appeal to the Dean of Student Success in the Assessment Center or call (818) 719-6499 for more information.

 Alternative Matriculation Services